I am a solicitor and a senior consultant at Preiskel & Co LLP.

 I enjoy helping clients in legal matters and providing sensible and realistic legal advice.

-I often act for individuals and smaller firms dealing with larger business or public bodies in non-contentious and contentious matters.
+I often act for individuals and small/medium sized companies dealing with larger business or public bodies in both non-contentious and contentious matters.

 I also provide advice and and consultancy on public policy issues and on media issues.

 In addition to being a senior consultant at Preiskel & Co LLP, I happen to be a law and policy commentator at the Financial Times and on my own blog (and on social media).
 I am currently writing quite a lot about Brexit.

 I regularly advise on contentious and non-contentious matters covering: